Lebanon:Operations of the Islamic Resistance on Friday, Marc...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 2:05 pm the “Al-Malikiyya” Site with rocket artillery, scoring direct hits.

-- the Islamic Resistance fighters targeted at 2:50 pm a gathering of “Israeli” troops near the “Al-Raheb” Site with artillery weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 4:00 pm a gathering of “Israeli” troops in the vicinity of the “Birket Risha” Site with a Burkan rocket, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 14:35 pm a deployment of "Israeli" enemy soldiers in the vicinity of Zar'it barracks with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 4:20 pm the “Al-Radar” Site in the occupied Lebanese Shebaa Farms with rocket artillery, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 16:45 pm the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfar Shuba Hills with appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 4:42 pm a gathering of “Israeli” troops in the vicinity of the “Ruwaisat Al-Alam” Site in the occupied Lebanese Kfarchouba hills with rocket artillery, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 16:10 pm a gathering of "Israeli" enemy soldiers in the vicinity of “Jal Al-Allam” Site with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 5:45 pm an “Israeli” force as it entered the “Zar’it” Barracks with the appropriate weapons, scoring direct hits.
+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 21:30 pm a building in “Dovev” settlement housing "Israeli" enemy soldiers with appropriate weapons.

-- the Islamic Resistance fighters targeted at 6:35 pm a gathering of “Israeli” troops in the vicinity of the “Hadab Yarin” Site with rocket artillery, scoring direct hits.
+- and in response to “Israeli” attacks on steadfast villages and civilian homes, the Islamic Resistance fighters targeted at 21:50 pm, a building in “Zar'it” settlement housing "Israeli" enemy soldiers with appropriate weapons.

-- the Islamic Resistance fighters targeted at 8:55 pm an “Israeli” force in the vicinity of the “Jal Al-Allam” Site as it moved behind the border wall with the appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}